w3c-ccg/vcalm/architecture.md

 or it could be a multi-tenant cloud service.
 In all cases, securing inbound connections is the purpose of this component and outside the scope of this specification.

-#### 8. Verifiable Credential Issuer HTTP API Service
+#### 8. Verifiable Credential Issuer API Service
-An implementation of the Verifiable Credentials Issuer HTTP API (this spec) that is capable of generating Verifiable Credentials in accordance with the Issuer's policies and approved technologies (including cryptographic methods and data formats).
+An implementation of the Verifiable Credentials Issuer API (this spec) that is capable of generating Verifiable Credentials in accordance with the Issuer's policies and approved technologies (including cryptographic methods and data formats).